Graduate Programs Include:

-To apply, please send cover letter, CV, statement of teaching philosophy, evidence of teaching effectiveness, UP application and three professional references to email@example.com.
+To apply, please send a cover letter, CV, statement of teaching philosophy, evidence of teaching effectiveness, UP application, and three professional references to firstname.lastname@example.org.

 THE UNIVERSITY OF PROVIDENCE IS AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER COVERED BY THE MONTANA VETERANS’ AND HANDICAPPED PERSONS’ EMPLOYMENT PREFERENCE ACT.